grobelDev/grobel.dev/server/articles/express-starting-point.md

 yarn-error.log*
 ```

-### 2. `app.js` and `tests/sample.test.js`

-If you look at the `scripts` section, we have a `start` command.
-This command requires the existence of a `app.js` file to actually run our application.

-So, let's do that.
+### 4. Separate the `app` from the `server`

+This is because we don't want our application listening to the port after testing.

-Create the file:
+Create the files:

 ```
-touch app.js
+touch app.js server.js
 ```

-Then put this boilerplate inside it:

 #### `app.js`: